 But imagine how much more difficult this process is for people who do not know how to use a computer, have no internet access or struggle to pay for the data required for online training or a virtual job interview.

 According to Office for National Statistics (ONS) figures from 2018, almost one-in-10 people (4.3 million) were estimated to have no basic digital skills.

 There is a digital divide between those with access to information and communications technology and those without.

-Simon Mahony, Digital Transformation Director at Maximus UK, discusses how our delivery of the Restart Scheme is dedicating funds and resource to support people to learn digital skills to help them secure employment.
+Simon Mahony, Digital Transformation Director at Maximus UK, discusses how our delivery of the Restart Scheme is helping people learn digital skills, so they can secure employment.

 Working with our community partners, we will offer digital training qualifications to those with specific skills gaps.
 In addition, anyone without access to the internet will be given a smartphone and data and receive help to get them set up online.